 We used the switchgrassGWAS R package to estimate and test the significance of SNP effects on phenology phenotypes measured at our common garden sites.

-Fourway cross and Quantitative Trait Locus Dataset
+Four-way cross and Quantitative Trait Locus Dataset

 Creation, propagation, cultivation, and phenotyping

 A four-way population (801 F2 individuals) with their grandparents and F1 hybrid parents was clonally propagated 10 times in 3.8L pots at the Brackenridge Field Laboratory, Austin, TX in 2014-2015 and transplanted to 10 common garden sites covering 17 degrees of latitude from South Texas to South Dakota in May-July of 2015.
-The formation of the fourway mapping population has been described previously (Milano et al 2016).
+The formation of the four-way mapping population has been described previously (Milano et al 2016).
 Briefly, the population was developed by initial cross between AP13 (A) x DAC6 (B) and WBC3 (C) x VS16 (D), the F1 hybrids of each of those crosses were then intercrossed reciprocally to create the four-way outbred population, 801 F2 individuals.
 The four grandparents were derived from highly divergent southern lowland and northern upland ecotypes: AP13, an early flowering Gulf individual, and WBC, a late flowering Gulf individual, DAC, an early flowering Midwest individual, VS16, a late flowering Midwest individual.
 The details of the 10 common garden sites can be found in Lowry et al. (2019).
 Briefly, each field was covered with one layer of weed barrier cloth, and holes were cut into the weed cloth in a honeycomb design.
 Plants were randomized into the holes, with each plant having four nearest neighbors located 1.56m away from each other.
 A row of border plants which were derived from rhizome plugs of approximately 10-year-old Alamo switchgrass were planted at every edge position to prevent edge effects.
 Plants were well-watered in 2015 to facilitate establishment.

 Phenology data, including greenup and flowering time, have been recorded from 2016 to 2019 for the four-way population at each site.
 Greenup (GR50) was recorded as the day of the year when 50% of the tillers from the crown on the plant turned green, flowering (FL50) was recorded as the day of the year when 50% of the plant tillers had panicles undergoing anthesis.
 Additionally, cumulative growing degree days (GDD) from GR50 to FL50 was calculated as GDD = GR50FL50max(Tmean-Tbase, 0), where Tmean is the daily average temperature, Tbase is the base temperature of 12 °C for switchgrass (Kiniry et al 2005, Behrman 2013).
 On a specific day, if Tmean is less than Tbase, the GDD for that day is 0; if Tmean is bigger than Tbase, the GDD for that day is the difference between Tmean and Tbase.
 To be comparable and consistent with the diversity panel, only 2019 phenology data of the four-way population from the same seven common garden sites were used in this study.